tagtogorg/tagtog-doc/CsvFileParsing.md

 <img src="assets/img/csv/example_excel.png" alt="Example excel" width="40%"/>

 <br/>
-You can save the file as CSV - [download](assets/documents/drg.csv):
+You can save the file as CSV:

 <img src="assets/img/csv/save_as_csv.png" alt="Save as CSV" width="40%"/>

 <br/>
-The file will look like this in a text editor:
+The file will look like this in a text editor - [download](assets/documents/drg.csv):

 <img src="assets/img/csv/example_text_editor.png" alt="CSV in text editor" width="30%"/>